Graduate Recital Procedures

 - The form must be emailed to email@example.com once the date has been finalized with the Applied Instructor.

 - If the student prefers to perform in The Kinsmen Rehearsal Hall, please book the space accordingly through the Music Office.

 Arrangements for a concert assistant and for recording must be made in advance, in accordance with Lorne Watson Recital Hall booking policy.

 Recital Length: Performance time will be recommended by the applied instructor, but must ultimately be approved by the Graduate Music Department.
 For instrumentalists the normal length will be approximately 50-60 minutes.
 For students in the conducting and composition streams, the suggested length is approximately 30 minutes.

-Program Notes will have an approximate length of 1,000 words and will be submitted for approval (to a faculty member approved by the student’s applied instructor) no less than one month prior to the recital date.
+Program Notes (for conducting students only) will have an approximate length of 1,000 words and will be submitted for approval no less than one month prior to the recital date.
 Students must meet with the Graduate Chair to review Program Note submission details.
 Where appropriate, program notes should include footnotes and bibliographic information.
 Students are referred to the Preparation Guide for Program Notes .

 Collaborative Pianists are required to include a solo work or group of works in their program.

 63:614 Public Recital II

 Recital Length: Suggested duration is 50-60 minutes for Performance & Literature instrumentalists.
-Suggested during is 15-20 minutes for Composition.
+Suggested duration is 15-20 minutes for Composition.

 63:615 Public Recital III